Pius-Emmanuel/100DAYSOFCODE/README.md

 # 100DAYSOFCODE
-* This is a compilation of my 100 days of code journey with python
+* This is the development branch for an extra layer build